 Immaculata empasizes the importance of the Catholic faith to its students.
 Campus Ministry offers several weekend experiences which are strictly voluntary, but frequently have waiting lists.
-These retreats allow students to grow as individuals and also as a family.
+These retreats allow students to grow as individuals and also as a community of faith.
 During a weekend, students can build new relationships, strengthen existing ones or repair old ones, whether with God or with one another.
 Immaculata's Campus Ministry Retreats are unique, immersive experiences for both the student participants and student leaders.
 For years, the IHS retreats have upheld a legacy of team-building, faith formation, and personal growth.
-One of our current seniors says, "Retreats are for going out of your comfort zone and experiencing the gift of seeing one another for who we truly are in the eyes of God."
+One of our recent graduates says, "Retreats are for going out of your comfort zone and experiencing the gift of seeing one another for who we truly are in the eyes of God."

 The Revelations retreat, which takes place in November, is for freshmen and sophomores.
 A team of juniors organize the retreat along with an adult team.
 "Revelations was so much fun!
 It helped me gain a sense of belonging.
 I made a lot of friends.
 It was the best weekend of my life," says a recent participant.